Gallogly College of Engineering

 Minimum Grade Requirement/Course Repeats

-Students may retake a course in their curriculum a maximum three times (i.e. retake due to not completing the course with a grade of C or above.)
-If the course is completed unsuccessfully after three attempts (grades such as: I, AU, W, AW, D, F), and if it is a course required in any curricula in the College of Engineering, the student will receive an Enrollment Stop from the Gallogly College of Engineering.
-(Note: A first course attempt which results a final grade of I, W, AW, or an audit A) is not counted in the “three attempts” rule.)
-If the course is taken unsuccessfully three times and is required only in the major, the possibility of a student continuing in the Gallogly College of Engineering in a different major will be determined on an individual basis.
-When courses are repeated, the grade of the last (most recent) attempt is the grade of record.
+Students may retake a course in their curriculum a maximum three times (i.e. retake due to not completing the course with a grade of C or above.).
+If the course is completed unsuccessfully after three attempts (grades such as: I, AU, W, AW, D, F) and if it is a course required in any curriculum in the College of Engineering, the student will receive an Enrollment Stop from the College.
+(Note: A first course attempt which results a final grade of I, W, AW, or an audit AU) is not counted in the “three attempts” rule.)
+If the course is taken unsuccessfully three times and is required only in the major, the possibility of a student continuing in a different engineering major will be determined on an individual basis.

 Enrollment in upper-division Gallogly College of Engineering courses, except any courses specifically exempted in the General Catalog or Class Schedule, is restricted to students who are admitted to a specific degree program, have completed the necessary grade and course prerequisites, and are advised into the classes by their engineering faculty or staff advisor.
 Qualified students from outside the Gallogly College of Engineering are welcome in advanced courses if they have completed the necessary grade and course prerequisites, and are encouraged to explore specific interests with the schools and instructors involved.
 Approval must be obtained from the professor teaching the course and the Director of Advising in the Williams Student Services Center (WSSC), 112 Felgar Hall.